abaird986/aws-modern-application-workshop/module-5/README.md

 ### Workshop Clean-Up
 Be sure to delete all of the resources created during the workshop in order to ensure that billing for the resources does not continue for longer than you intend.
-We reccomend that you utilize the AWS Console to explore the resources you've created and delete them when you're ready.
+We recommend that you utilize the AWS Console to explore the resources you've created and delete them when you're ready.

 For the two cases where you provisioned resources using AWS CloudFormation, you can remove those resources by simply running the following CLI command for each stack: